glemsom/kctx/README.md

 Ensure you have the requirements kubectl, sed, awk and fzf installed.

 ### Usage
 `kctx`
-And select the desired context
+Select the desired context by searching (just start typing), or use arrow-keys